mithusingh32/Email_PublicIP/README.md

 # Email_PublicIP
-Fetch your public IP and send's email via outlook
+Fetch your public IP and send's email and writes to local file